mysensors/MySensors/libraries/MySensors/examples/MockMySensors/README.md

 You probably need to turn of the MySensor Lib debug to save some memory

-Nest step will be to remove the read/write to the eprom and extend 'ID_S_HEATER' to support the v1.5 API
+Nest step will be to remove the read/write to the eprom